-A request for admissions shall not be granted in the absence of all required documents, as detailed in this procedure.
+A request for admissions will be considered after receipt of the online application and all required documents, as detailed in this procedure.
 The details of the procedure are as follows:

-- The Admissions Office will certify that the student's application file is received on time (per the academic calendar deadlines) and includes all required documents. - All students with a felony record will be subject to a background check and security review prior to consideration for acceptance.
+- The Admissions Office will certify that the student's application file is received on time (per the academic calendar deadlines) and includes all required documents. - 2.
+All students with a felony record will be subject to a background check and security review prior to consideration for acceptance.
 The College reserves the right to refuse admission to any applicant with a criminal background.
 Any applicant found to have failed to disclose all or part of a criminal record is subject to suspension or expulsion if the failure is discovered after the applicant is admitted.
 An applicant who is a registered sex offender will not be admitted to any on-campus programs, but may be eligible for online programs.
 Criminal convictions of various kinds may bar a student entering into certain programs, including: Criminal Justice, Teacher Education, and any other program where a criminal record can hinder licensure or certification in that academic discipline.